-Assess the effects of the project and relevant alternatives on landscape and visual amenity values of the project site and the Mitchell River National Park, including with respect to views from public vantage points during construction, operation, rehabilitation, decommissioning and post-closure.
+Assess the effects of the project and relevant alternatives on landscape and visual amenity values of the project site and the Mitchell River National Park, including with respect to views from public vantage points and where possible representative local residences during construction, operation, rehabilitation, decommissioning and post-closure.

-- Describe and evaluate plans to monitor effects on landscape and visual amenity values and implement contingency management measures, including in relation to: - the configuration and staging of works and rehabilitation; and - progressive reinstatement and rehabilitation activities, including a landscape shaping reflective of the pre-mining landscape and preliminary identification of land use options. - Describe any further measures that are proposed to manage risks to landscape and associated recreational values for communities living in the vicinity of the project that are to be included in the EMF (see section 4.9).
+- Describe and evaluate plans to monitor effects on landscape and visual amenity values and implement contingency management measures, including in relation to: - the configuration and staging of works and rehabilitation; and - progressive reinstatement and rehabilitation activities, including a landscape shaping reflective of the pre-mining landscape and preliminary identification of land use options. - Describe any further measures that are proposed to manage risks to landscape and associated recreational values for communities living in the vicinity of the project that are to be included in the EMF (see section 5).